Azerbailan-focused miner copper, gold and silver miner

 Directors hold significant stakes

 Exploration could turn Anglo Asian's ground into a mining camp

-What the boss says: Bill Morgan, finance director
+What the boss says: Reza Vaziri, chief executive

-- Details about possible transaction with Azerbaijan government
+- Details about the possible transaction with Azerbaijan government

 - Gets full benefit of strong gold price

 - Exploration boosts resources across its three mines